Collaborations of Consequence

 shared principles for measuring faculty diversity & inclusion

-FAN is fostering conversation and cooperation among our diversity, faculty, and institutional research (IR) leaders on shared principles for measuring our universities’ progress in faculty diversity and inclusion.
-A team of sense-makers will inventory, audit, adapt, and disseminate definitions and measures for better understanding ourselves and “what works” to advance our goals.
+FAN fostered conversation and cooperation among our diversity, faculty, and institutional research (IR) leaders on shared principles for measuring our universities’ progress in faculty diversity and inclusion.
+A team of sense-makers inventoried, audit, and adapted definitions and measures for better understanding ourselves and “what works” to advance our goals.

-We are starting with small data “sprints” that reveal where our faculty come from (What does hiring beyond the “usual suspects” look like?); how much hiring merely replaces the underrepresented scholars who have left (What is our “turnover quotient”?); and shared data definitions on variables that need not differ from university to university (Is there a “lingua franca” for measuring diversity in many of its forms?).
+We started with small data “sprints” that revealed where our faculty come from (What does hiring beyond the “usual suspects” look like?); how much hiring merely replaces the underrepresented scholars who have left (What is our “turnover quotient”?); and shared data definitions on variables that need not differ from university to university (Is there a “lingua franca” for measuring diversity in many of its forms?).

-The consortium will offer members mutual support and cooperation across IR, DEI, and faculty success functions to pursue changes in how we collect and report on our data.
+The consortium offered members mutual support and cooperation across IR, DEI, and faculty success functions to pursue changes in how we collect and report on our data.

 Participating members include Columbia, MIT, Princeton, Stanford, UChicago, UPenn, and Yale.